dan-mcm/giantbomb-ify/readme.md

 ## Alternate Setup

 The manifest.json file is setup to only change images when the icon is clicked.
-There is functionality to immedaitely replace the images on a page load by commenting out the top code segment and uncommenting the bottom code segment in this file.
+There is functionality to immediately replace the images on a page load by commenting out the top code segment and uncommenting the bottom code segment in this file.

 Want to use your own images? navigate to scripts/imageswap and replace the hardcoded image urls.
 A sample localfile is also included in the event you wish to use your own local images!
 Note that you may need to update the chromeExtensionId variable to correspond to your local build - the correct ID will be visibile on the chrome://extensions section.